Tesla Model S

 So, don’t expect a Model S that was built in January of this year to be the same one produced in July.
 It will keep evolving because Tesla continues automatically making significant software and hardware enhancements year-round.
 And the regular updates should make the car even better – at least that’s the theory.

 The Model S is super quick, yet slows down just as quickly.
-When one simply takes their foot off the accelerator, the vehicle rapidly decelerates, thanks to its highly efficient regenerative braking system, a terrific feature that is appreciated when going at high speeds because the Tesla cruises along the road so quiet and effortlessly.
+When one simply takes their foot off the accelerator, the vehicle rapidly decelerates, thanks to its highly efficient regenerative braking system, a terrific feature that is appreciated when going at high speeds.

 The Model S has fantastic driving refinement, delivering a smooth and safe ride that one comes to expect from a luxury vehicle.
-The turning radius is fabulous and the Model S really grips the road, providing an enhanced feeling of driver confidence when navigating along challenging, curvy roads.
+The turning radius is fabulous and the EV really grips the road, providing an enhanced feeling of driver confidence when navigating along challenging, curvy roads.

 Additional info about the Tesla Model S: